Thomas Blake Glover: Family

 Thomas Glover had a common-law marital relationship with a Japanese woman named Awajiya Tsuru (淡路屋 ツル), a native of Bungo province (present day Oita Prefecture) whom he apparently met in Osaka in the early 1870s.
 Glover and Tsuru remained together until the latter's death in 1899.
 The couple had a daughter named Hana, born in Nagasaki in 1876.
 Hana wed British merchant Walter George Bennett in 1897 and later moved with him to Korea, where she died in 1938.
-She had four children but only one grandchild, Ronald Bennett (born 1931), who lives in the United States.
+She had four children but only one grandchild, Ronald Walter Bennett (1931-2024), who lived in the United States.

 Thomas Glover (Japanized as Gurabā or Kuraba) also adopted a British-Japanese son, later named Kuraba Tomisaburō (倉場 富三郎) (1870–1945), who was born in Nagasaki and went on to make important contributions to the economy of this city in the late 19th and early 20th centuries.
 Tomisaburō married Nakano Waka (中野 ワカ), also of mixed British and Japanese descent.
 Official household registers preserved at Nagasaki City Hall indicate that Tomisaburō was the son of a woman named Kaga Maki (加賀 マキ).
 Kaga Maki married a Japanese man and died in Nagasaki in 1905.

 Despite his Japanese citizenship, Kuraba Tomisaburō was hounded as a potential spy by the Japanese military police during World War II.
 His wife Waka died in 1943, and Tomisaburō committed suicide on 26 August 1945, soon after the atomic bombings of Hiroshima and Nagasaki and a few weeks before the arrival of American occupation forces in Nagasaki.

-Thomas Glover has been linked with Giacomo Puccini's opera Madama Butterfly, which was partly sourced from Pierre Loti's Madame Chrysanthème via Félix Régamey and Madame Butterfly; all set on the eastern slope of Nagasaki Harbour.
-There is no historical evidence to support this claim, except Glover's adoption of half-British Tomisaburō, the photographs of Glover's wife Tsuru wearing a kimono with a butterfly design on the sleeve, and Loti's Summer 1885 affair a few blocks north of Glover Garden with Kiku (Chrysanthemum) née Kane.
-There is also no evidence for the claim that Tsuru went by the nickname "Chōchō-san" (Ms Butterfly).
-It is likely, as Brian Burke-Gaffney points out, that the Glover-Madame Butterfly connection is derived from the fact that the American occupation forces nicknamed the former Glover House the "Madame Butterfly House" (purely on the basis of the panoramic view over Nagasaki Harbor and the Euro-Japanese ambiance of the building) and that Nagasaki authorities picked up on this as a way to promote the postwar tourism industry.